TIP OF THE DAY

 There are several factors, on the basis of which a bank or financial institution may approve or reject your personal loan application.
 Find below the factors that influence your personal loan approval/rejection decision:

 One of the first factors that banks in Singapore consider while reviewing your personal loan application is your nationality.
 Certain banks only offer their personal loan services to Singapore Citizens (SCs) and Permanent Residents (PRs), while other banks extend their personal loan services to even to foreigners.
-For instance, POSB and DBS banks offer personal loans only to SCs and PRs, whereas, banks such as ANZ and Standard Chartered offer their personal loans to SCs, PRs and foreigners.
+For instance, POSB and DBS banks offer personal loans only to SCs and PRs, whereas, banks such as Standard Chartered offer their personal loans to SCs, PRs and foreigners.
 CIMB bank’s various types of personal loans, some of which are eligible only for SCs and PRs, while others extend to foreigners as well.

 Your annual income is an important deciding factor for the approval or rejection of your personal loan.
 It is one of the most crucial factors in determining your capacity to repay the loan.
 It will give an idea of whether you may default on your personal loan or not.
 It is also a deciding factor for the bank to assess whether you can afford the personal loan at the rates offered by the bank.
 Hence, in order to eliminate concerns revolving around the repaying capacity of applicants, banks impose a minimum income criterion to be eligible for their personal loans.
 Furthermore, as foreigners are perceived to be a higher risk when compared to Singapore Citizens and Permanent Residents, the minimum income criterion for foreigners is higher than that of SCs and PRs.